iZastic/OpenGL_3D_Game_Tutorial/README.md

 This is the [ThinMatrix](https://www.youtube.com/user/ThinMatrix) youtube channel.

 [thebennybox](https://www.youtube.com/user/thebennybox) also has good tutorials.
-Many of these tutorials were used to convert this to C++
+Many of these tutorials were used to convert this to C++.

+[Jamie King](https://www.youtube.com/user/1kingja) also used some of this guys tutorials.
+For example, the FPS camera.

 ### Current Screenshot ###
 ![current screenshot](https://github.com/iZastic/OpenGL_3D_Game_Tutorial/blob/master/current.png)